mjibril/react-crud-admin/README.md

 This sets the display type to "list", changes the object to `null` and invokes `get_queryset` to fetch the latest data.

+## Permissions

+`has_add_permission` , `has_change_permission` and `has_module_permission` methods are used to control access.

+The `has_add_permission`  method takes no arguments and should return a boolean that signifies wether the user can add a new object.
+It simply hides the Add button.

+The `has_change_permission`  method takes no arguments and should return a boolean that signifies wether the user can edit an object.
+It simply disables all `list_display_links`.

+The `has_module_permission`  method takes no arguments and should return a boolean that signifies wether the user should load the component.
+It simply shows an error message after an unauthorized access attempt.

 ## Miscellany
 ### `state` object